dsjiffry/Lifestyle-Tracking-App/README.md

    2. A suitable meditating time
    3. A suitable sleeping time (to get 7 hours of sleep)

-The original project is hosted at our Universities Gitlab server, This repo contains only my individual section.
+The original project is hosted at our Universities Gitlab server (http://gitlab.sliit.lk/20_21-j_19/20_21-j19), This repo contains only my individual section.
 The marketing website of our project is at: https://cdap-20-21-j-19.github.io/

 # Prerequisites
    1. Python 3.7.5